 Amith Weerasinghe further remanded

-Leader of the ‘Mahasohon Balakaya’ Amith Weerasinghe, who was arrested over espousing racial and religious hatred among communities, has been further remanded until tomorrow (May 29) by the order of the Colombo Additional Magistrate.
+Leader of the ‘Mahasohon Balakaya’ Amith Weerasinghe, who was arrested over espousing racial and religious hatred among communities, has been further remanded until 04th of June by the order of the Colombo Additional Magistrate.

+The Magistrate declared that a decision on the bail application will be delivered on that date.

 Leader of the ‘Mahasohon Balakaya’ Amith Weerasinghe was arrested by police on 14th May in Teldeniya, Kandy for allegedly espousing racial and religious hatred among communities in the country through social media.